 Google Maps updates and how they work

 The updated version of Google Maps will make promoting your business easier and more effective.
 When a customer makes a local query, Google Maps presents an enhanced experience aimed at helping connect them with the most convenient places to find what they are seeking.
 This includes:

 - Permitting Google tracking will offer pins for businesses situated along routes when customers ask for directions

 - Specific searches will result in local options honed to fill customer needs

-- The promoted pins Google Maps offer are a way for businesses who want to use paid search to help customers find them
+- The promoted pins Google Maps offers are a way for businesses who want to use paid search to help customers find them

-- By focusing on a consumer’s location and search history, Google Maps can suggest companies that are likely to meet a customer’s needs.
-This saves the customer time and effort, and helps drive traffic into local storefronts.
+- By focusing on a consumer’s location and search history, Google Maps can suggest companies likely to meet a customer’s needs.
+This saves the customer time and effort and helps drive traffic into local storefronts.